 How Happy Do You Want To Be?

 One of the best-known quotes about happiness comes from President Abraham Lincoln.
 He said, “A person is about as happy as he makes up his mind to be.”
 That’s right, Lincoln, who was said to be the most respected and loved of any American President basically implied that my happiness, and your happiness, is up to us.
-So why don’t many of us have that same understanding?
-Continue reading
+But why don’t more of us accept that as true?

 Growth Mindset or Fixed Mindset—Which Do You Live By?